openpotato/opencodelist/website/en/docs/specification.md

 ### OpenCodeList Document

-An OpenCodeList document is a self-contained resource that defines and describes either a code list or a collection of code lists.
+An OpenCodeList document is a self-contained resource that defines and describes either a code list or a set of code lists.
 It MUST contain at least the `opencodelist` field and either `codeList` or `codeListSet`, but not both.
 An OpenCodeList document uses and conforms to the OpenCodeList specification.

 ### Code List

 A code list is a classic relational table with columns and data rows, where at least one column should serve as the key (code).
 OpenCodeList allows for defining generic code lists.

-### Code List Collection
+### Code List Set

-A code list collection is a list of references to external code lists.
-A code list collection can be used to group different versions of a code list.
+A code list set is a list of references to external code lists.
+A code list set can be used to group different versions of a code list.

 ## Specification

 ### Versioning

 The OpenCodeList specification is versioned according to the `major.minor.patch` scheme.
-The major-minor part of the version number (e.g., `0.2`) MUST indicate the functional set of the specification.
+The major-minor part of the version number (e.g., `0.3`) MUST indicate the functional set of the specification.
 Patch versions address errors in this document or provide clarifications to this document, not to the functionality.
-Tools that support OpenCodeList version `0.2` MUST be compatible with all `0.2.*` versions of OpenCodeList.
-The patch version SHOULD NOT be considered by the tools, so that no distinction is made between `0.2.0` and `0.2.1`.
+Tools that support OpenCodeList version `0.3` MUST be compatible with all `0.3.*` versions of OpenCodeList.
+The patch version SHOULD NOT be considered by the tools, so that no distinction is made between `0.3.0` and `0.3.1`.

 An OpenCodeList document always contains a mandatory `opencodelist` field that specifies the version of the OpenCodeList specification being used.